ToolVS

 Who Should Choose What?

-You are a serious creator who sells digital products, runs automated email sequences, wants to keep 100% of subscription revenue, and needs advanced segmentation across multiple audiences.
+You're a serious creator who sells digital products, runs automated email sequences, wants to keep 100% of subscription revenue, and needs advanced segmentation.
 ConvertKit's free plan (up to 1,000 subscribers) makes it easy to start, and you avoid the compounding 10% Substack fee as your revenue grows.

-You are a writer who wants to start a newsletter with zero upfront cost and benefit from Substack's built-in discovery network.
-The 10% fee is a fair trade-off when starting out.
-Substack's recommendation system actively brings you new readers — something ConvertKit doesn't offer.
+You're a writer who wants to start a newsletter with zero upfront cost and benefit from Substack's discovery network.
+The 10% fee is a fair trade when starting out — Substack's recommendation system actively brings you new readers, something ConvertKit doesn't offer.

 Frequently Asked Questions